dotnet-websharper/docs/v4.1/fsharp/sitelets.md

 A number of primitives are available to create and compose Sitelets.

+### Trivial Sitelets

+Two helpers exist for creating a Sitelet with a trivial router: only handling requests on the root.

+* `Application.Text` takes just a `Context<_> -> string` function and creates a Sitelet that serves the result string as a text response.
+* `Application.SinglePage`takes a `Context<_> -> Async<Content<_>>` function and creates a Sitelet that serves the returned content.

 <a name="sitelet-infer"></a>
 ### Sitelet.Infer

-The easiest way to create a Sitelet is to automatically generate URLs from the shape of your endpoint type using [`Sitelet.Infer`](/api/WebSharper.Sitelets.Sitelet#Infer\`\`1), also aliased as [`Application.MultiPage`](/api/WebSharper.Application#MultiPage\`\`1).
+The easiest way to create a more complex Sitelet is to automatically generate URLs from the shape of your endpoint type using [`Sitelet.Infer`](/api/WebSharper.Sitelets.Sitelet#Infer\`\`1), also aliased as [`Application.MultiPage`](/api/WebSharper.Application#MultiPage\`\`1).
 This function parses slash-separated path segments into the corresponding `EndPoint` value, and lets you match this endpoint and return the appropriate content.
 Here is an example sitelet using `Infer`:

 ```fsharp
 namespace SampleWebsite